Nice3point/RevitTemplates/docs/Templates.md

 This template contains:

-- `Nuke` build system
+- `ModularPipelines` build system
 - Installer project, that generates an .msi package
-- Auxiliary files such as `.gitignore`, `Changelog.mb` which are usually created in each solution. `Readme.md` contains documentation and instructions for building the project.
+- Auxiliary files such as `.gitignore`, `Changelog.md` which are usually created in each solution. `Readme.md` contains documentation and instructions for building the project.
 - CI\CD setup
 - JetBrains Rider `Run configurations`